-1. Exams (60%)
+1. Quiz and exams (45%)

-There will be three exams with 60 multiple-choice questions each.
-The exams will cover material from assigned readings, lectures, films, guest speakers, and class discussions.
-The three exams are noncumulative and equally weighted (20% each toward final course grade).
+There will be a syllabus quiz with 15 multiple-choice questions and two exams with 60 multiple-choice questions each.
+The quiz will cover material in the syllabus; exams will cover material from assigned readings, lectures, films, guest speakers, and class discussions.
+The exams are noncumulative and equally weighted (20% each toward final course grade).

 All exams will be administered on e-Learning.
-The first two exams will be available on e-Learning between 8:30 a.m. and 4:30 p.m. on the scheduled day; the third exam will be available only during the two-hour block allotted for the final exam by the Registrar's Office.
-For all three exams, you will have 60 minutes to complete the exam once you begin.
-There will be no lecture on the day of exams, but students are required to attend discussion sections on the day of exams as usual.
+The midterm exam will be available on e-Learning between 8:30 a.m. and 4:30 p.m. on the scheduled day.
+The second exam will be available only during the two-hour block allotted for the final exam by the Registrar's Office.
+For both exams, you will have 60 minutes to complete the exam once you begin.
+You must complete the exam by the end of the open period (e.g., 4:30 p.m. for the midterm).
+There will be no lecture on the day of exams, but students are required to attend discussion sections on the day of exams as usual